exterm/ruby-syntax-checker/README.md

 	    supported parameters
-	     -c : to only check files with unstaged changes -s : to only check staged files else check all files (in parallel for speed!)
+	     -c : to only check files with unstaged changes -s : to only check staged files else check all ruby and rake files in this dir and subdirs (in parallel for speed!)